TreeKat71/30DaysOfAirflow/day11_bash_oper/README.md

 2. SSHOperator

 In the next section, I will introduce how to use SSHOperator.
-(But it could be hard to do a practice, if you don't have a remote server)
+(It could be hard to practice if you don't have a remote server)